Minivera/Carleton-Web-Dev/src/slides/introduction.md

 # Why are we here?

-This presentation was created as a part of a Directed Studies (COMP4901) course supervised Prof. Dave McKenney.
+This presentation was created as a part of a Directed Studies (COMP4901) course supervised by Dave McKenney.
 The goal of the study was to explore various technologies and raise interest in these technologies by giving a presentation on the subject.